 And if he did not – if he thought she was a burglar, as he insists – did he act as a reasonable person would have?

 Critical testimony will come from the only living person who was in the house at the time, the “Blade Runner” himself.

-Pistorius was expected to take the stand for the first time Friday to give his side of a story he's been telling for more than a year.
+Pistorius is likely to take the stand for the first time Tuesday or Wednesday to tell the story he has been telling for more than a year now.

 “It was pitch dark in the bedroom, and I thought Reeva was in bed,” he testified when he applied for bail in the days after the killing.

 In that version of the story, Pistorius emphasized that he “felt a sense of terror” when he heard the noise, that he “felt extremely vulnerable” because he was not wearing his prosthetic legs, and that he “has been a victim of violence and of burglaries before.”